-We will create a new Package under the Model root node, so click on the Model root node in the 'Project' tab of the Browser window then, from the Design ribbon's 'Model' panel, choose 'Add > Package'.
-The 'New Package' dialog will open.
+We will create a new Package under the Model Root node, so click on this node in the 'Project' tab of the Browser window then, from the Design ribbon 'Package' panel, choose 'Add Package'.
+The 'Model Builder' dialog will appear, with the 'Diagram Builder' tab page displayed.
 Here, you can enter a name for your new Package and you can choose to create a Package only, create a Package with a diagram, or choose a model pattern to insert into the new Package.

 For this walk-through, choose 'Package Only', enter a name for the Package, such as 'My Class Model', then click on the OK button.
-You should see the new Package in the 'Project' tab of the Browser window, as a child of the Model root node.
+You should see the new Package in the 'Project' tab of the Browser window, as a child of the Model Root node.